microsoft/vscode-docs/docs/runtimes/nodejs.md

 Restart VS Code for the new jsconfig.json to be read by VS Code.

 The presence of this file lets VS Code know that it should treat all the files under this root as part of the same project.
-The specific `compilerOptions` tells VS Code you are writing ES5 compliant code and the module system you want to use is the **CommonJS** framework.
+The specific `compilerOptions` tells VS Code you are writing ES5 compliant code and you want to use the **CommonJS** [module system](http://www.commonjs.org/specs/modules/1.0).

 ## Typings